0x4r45h/lava-docker/README.md

 ```
 ## Traefik
 we use traefik as reverse proxy. it also manages certificates seamlessly.
-insert your email (a valid email address or no cert will be generated) inside `traefik.toml` file under `certificatesResolvers.httpresolver.acme`, then run traefik instance:
+insert your email (a valid email address or no cert will be generated) inside `traefik/traefik.toml` file under `certificatesResolvers.httpresolver.acme`, then run traefik instance:
 ```shell
 docker compose -f traefik/docker-compose.yml up -d
 ```

-## Validator
+## Run a Node
-to run a validator clone this repo on server and cd into it

 copy environment file sample to .env and set your configs
 ```shell
 cp .env.sample .env